sf-wdi-24/modules/how-tos/github/collaboration-workflow/readme.md

   ➜  git checkout -b auth
   ```

-  *Now you build the entire auth feature with sign up, log in, log out, etc. How do you get your new code up to the main group project?*
+  *Now you build the entire auth feature with sign up, log in, log out, etc. The following steps outline how to get your new code up to the main group project.*

 3. Make sure to commit all your changes on your `auth` branch.
 Switch back to your local `master` branch, then pull from `origin/master` to bring your local `master` branch up to date.